 Calendar Year-end Entity—Federal entities that operate on a calendar year basis that are considered significant to the FR if they have a line item or note disclosure that is equal to or greater than $1 billion, but are only required to have audit assurance on line items or note disclosures that contribute to the top 95% of the total FR line item data.

 Central Accounting Reporting System (CARS)—The Bureau of the Fiscal Service’s central accounting reporting system for budget execution, accountability, and cash/other asset management as reported by federal program entities.

 Federal Entity—Refers to the reporting entities for inclusion in the FR.
-Terms for these organizations (such as agencies, departments, corporations, non-profits, bureaus) may be used interchangeably with the term Federal Entitiy, unless otherwise noted (see Appendix 1a and 1b).
+Terms for these organizations (such as agencies, entities, department, corporations, non-profits, bureaus) may be used interchangeably with the term Federal Entity, unless otherwise noted (see Appendices 1a and 1b).

 Fiduciary Fund Accounts—The Statement of Federal Financial Accounting Standards (SFFAS) No. 31, Accounting for Fiduciary Activities defines a fiduciary activity as “activity a federal entity collects or receives and subsequently manages, protects, accounts for, invests, and/or disposes of cash or other assets in which non-federal individuals or entities (or “non-federal parties”) have an ownership interest that the federal government must uphold.
 Non-federal parties must have an ownership interest in cash or other assets held by the federal entity under provision of law, regulation, or other fiduciary arrangement.
 The ownership interest must be enforceable against the federal government.
 Judicial remedies must be available for the breach of the fiduciary obligation.”